-The Academic Alert Referral Form contains a list of predefined Issues from which Faculty may choose based on each individual student's performance.
-Academic Alert Referrals may be sent only for the Issues listed on the Academic Alert Referral Form.
-Academic Alert Referrals may be sent for students who exhibit one of more of the following Issues:
+The Academic Alert Roster found on APOneStop web self-service contains a list of predefined issues from which faculty may choose by clicking on the green box by each student's name.
+Academic Alert Referrals may be sent only for the issues listed on the Academic Alert Referral Form.
+Academic Alert Referrals may be sent for students who exhibit one of more of the following concerns:

 *Faculty who wish to submit an Academic Alert Referral for a student who exhibits disruptive classroom behavior must also send an additional email to the Academic Alert Coordinator describing the student’s behavior in detail or call the Coordinator with an explanation.

-The Academic Alert Coordinator announces the opening of the Academic Alert Referral for each semester and term through “the gov says,” the University wide internet announcement board.
-Faculty should be mindful of these dates, and submit Academic Alert Referrals at the first sign of deficient academic progress.
+The Academic Alert Coordinator announces the opening of Academic Alert Referral for each semester and term through “the gov says,” the University wide internet announcement board.
+Faculty should be mindful of these dates and flag a student or submit Academic Alert Referrals at the first sign of deficient academic progress.
 An early alert provides the student and the Office of Academic Alert with more time to develop a solution to the student’s academic issues.
-It is especially important to closely monitor students who have a high risk of academic failure such as students who have been conditionally admitted or are returning on Academic Probation or from Suspension.

 The Office of Academic Alert follows specific contact procedures for each Academic Alert Referral.
 When Faculty submit Academic Alert Referrals, the Academic Alert System within INB generates an email.
 The Academic Alert email is sent to the alerted student’s APMail account, to the APSU 1000 instructor if that student is currently enrolled in APSU 1000, to the Academic Advisor, and to the Academic Alert email account at firstname.lastname@example.org.
 The student’s copy of the Academic Alert Referral is considered the initial contact.